mohanr/mohanr.github.io/_posts/2025-05-12-LambdaCalculus.md

 ## Closures

-The next part of the code is this.
-Currently it throws 'Not_Found' but my learning goal here was set by my lack of knowledge of how _[@@deriving_show]_ works.
+The next part of the code is this. <s>Currently it throws 'Not_Found' but</s> my learning goal here was set by my lack of knowledge of how _[@@deriving_show]_ works.
 More on that later.

-Moreover the _Y-combinator_ had to be changed to so lazy evaluation is used.
+Moreover the _Y-combinator_ had to be changed  so lazy evaluation is used.
 I will add more details.

 {% highlight ocaml%}